MIDIMinion/sound_reference/ref_networking.md

      * Under Quality of Service > General > QoS Properties set the Qos Mode to Basic.
 Hit Apply.
      * Under Quality of Service > QoS Basic Mode > Global Settings set the Trust Mode to SDCP.
 Hit Apply.
      * Under Quality of Service > General > DSCP to Que
-       * In the Table set DSCP 56 set to Queue 8, DSCP46 set to Queue 7, DSCP34 set to Queue 6, all other values to 1.
+       * In the Table set DSCP 56 to Queue 8, DSCP46 to Queue 7, DSCP34 to Queue 6, all other values to 1.
 Hit Apply.
        * You can tab through these fields and use your numbers to set them fast.
-   * Hit Save.
+   * SAVE.
    * In Administration > File Management save this config to your computer.

 * Per Switch